Skip to main content

 2. Spirit of Exploration

 Urban hiking (like hiking in general) also implies a spirit of exploration.
 When you embark upon an urban hike, you're not trying to take the most direct or functional route somewhere.
-On the contrary, you are aiming to enjoy your surroundings and discover something new...you know, like a stone wall that's made of tombstones or a driveway that's covered in psychedelic ladybugs.
+On the contrary, you are aiming to enjoy your surroundings and discover something new — you know, like a stone wall that's made of tombstones or a tiled or painted stairway.

 3. Fitness

-To contrast walking and hiking again, a major difference between a walk and an urban hike is that with the latter, you're usually aiming for a higher level of heart-pumping action.
-With 630+ public stairways, 40+ hills, and 70+ miles of hiking trails, I think San Francisco has any number of your fitness challenges covered.
+To contrast walking and hiking again, a major difference between a walk and an urban hike is that the latter usually aims for a higher level of heart-pumping action.
+With 630+ public stairways, 40+ hills, and 70+ miles of hiking trails, San Francisco seems to have any number of your fitness challenges covered.
 I get out of breath just thinking about many of our stairways.
+Even if your city doesn't have stairways, the pace at which you're walking or the desire to climb up hills could turn your ordinary walk into a hike.
+See our book on urban hiking below.

 4. Green spaces

-With urban hiking, it's often one's goal to get out into green spaces like parks, hiking trails, beaches, and more.
+Urban hiking often involves getting out into green spaces like parks, hiking trails, beaches, and more.
 Heading into nature in the middle of the city is part of the true essence of an urban hike.
-Often though, it's hard to completely lose your urban setting.
-Don't be surprised, for example, if a 1,000 foot-tall-man-made tower pops into the background.
+However, it's often hard to completely lose one's urban setting.
+Don't be surprised, for example, if a 1,000-foot-tall tower pops into the background.
 That is only to be expected.

 5. Distance